QCD thermalization: Ab initio approaches and interdisciplinary connections: Far-from-equilibrium gluon and quark production: From plasma instabilities to non-thermal attractors

-In \Fig{fig:Attractor}, we showed the predictions of various thermalization scenarios for the momentum anisotropy with decreasing occupancy.
+In \Fig{fig:Attractor}, we showed the predictions for various thermalization scenarios for the momentum anisotropy with decreasing occupancy.
 These thermalization scenarios are based on estimates in effective kinetic theory and differ primarily in how infrared momentum modes are treated.
 Clearly, these differences lead to very different paths in the thermalization process.
 As the system evolves with decreasing occupancy from the initial $f\sim {\alpha_S}^{-1}$, classical-statistical field theory simulations accurately capture the physics of the infrared regime.
 This may be used to distinguish whether a particular thermalization scenario is indeed realized, especially since lattice simulations and effective kinetic theory have an overlapping regime of validity when $1< f < {\alpha_S}^{-1}$.

 The gray lines in Fig.~\ref{fig:Attractor} indicate the different thermalization scenarios put forward in Refs.\ (BMSS)~\cite{Baier:2000sb}, (BD)~\cite{Bodeker:2005nv}, (KM)~\cite{Kurkela:2011ub} and (BGLMV)~\cite{Blaizot:2011xf}.
-Besides the BMSS scenario, which is consistent with the lattice simulation results and is discussed in detail in Sec.~\ref{sec:kinetictheory}, the BD scenario considers the possibiliity that plasma instabilities lead to an overpopulation $f\sim 1/\alpha_S$ of modes with $|\p|\lesssim m_D$.
+Unlike the BMSS scenario, which is consistent with the lattice simulation results and is discussed in detail in Sec.~\ref{sec:kinetictheory}, the BD scenario considers the possibility that plasma instabilities lead to an overpopulation $f\sim 1/\alpha_S$ of modes with $|\p|\lesssim m_D$.
 The coherent interaction of hard excitations with the soft sector then causes an additional momentum broadening such that the longitudinal momenta of hard excitations fall at a slower rate.
-A possible variant of the impact of plasma instabilities for the subsequent quantum evolution underlies also the KM scenario.
+A possible variant of the impact of plasma instabilities for the subsequent quantum evolution also underlies the KM scenario.
 In the BGLMV scenario, elastic scattering is argued to be highly efficient in reducing the anisotropy of the system.
 This would generate an attractor with a fixed anisotropy such that $\Lambda_L/\Lambda_T$ remains constant in time.

-The selection of the appropriate effective kinetic theory using lattice simulation data represents the state of the art, and is the basis for the thermalization discussion of Sec.~\ref{sec:kinetictheory}.
-The justification of the kinetic description solely based on perturbation theory in its range of validity raises important open questions on how to incorporate the effects of infrared modes.
+The selection of the appropriate effective kinetic theory using lattice simulation data represents the state of the art and is the basis for the thermalization discussion in Sec.~\ref{sec:kinetictheory}.
+A justification of the kinetic description solely based on perturbation theory in its range of validity raises important open questions on how to incorporate the effects of infrared modes.